15/3 Credit Card Payment Method: What It Is and How It Works

 Does the 15/3 payment method work?

-The 15/3 method may be used to help build a credit score.
-In most cases, you won’t see a ton of impact from using it.
+The 15/3 method may be used to help build your credit score, but in most cases, you won’t see much impact from using it.
 Your credit utilization ratio is only one factor that makes up your credit score, and making multiple payments each month is unlikely to make a big difference.
 One scenario where it might have an impact is if you have a relatively low overall credit limit compared to the amount of purchases you make each month.

 Does it hurt credit to make multiple payments a month?